-Dr. Andy McMarlin is board-certified in sports medicine and brings 22 years of elite athlete experience to his patients.
-An an eight-time world Dragon boat champion paddler and a US Olympic Rowing Trials winner (Atlanta Games), who currently holds two world records, Dr. McMarlin represented the United States in the Men’s Double Sculls and is currently a volunteer physician for the U.S. Olympic team and the U.S. dragonboat team.
+Dr. Andrew McMarlin is board-certified in sports medicine and brings 25 years of elite athlete experience to his patients.
+As a ten-time world Dragon boat champion paddler and a US Olympic Rowing Trials winner (Atlanta Games), who currently holds two world records, Dr. McMarlin represented the United States in the Men’s Double Sculls and is currently a volunteer physician for the U.S. Olympic team and the U.S. dragonboat team.

 A Pro For The Pros

-Dr. Andy McMarlin's Sports Medicine experience includes serving as a physician for DC United soccer team and the Washington Nationals baseball team, as well as for high school and college teams.
+Dr. Andrew McMarlin's Sports Medicine experience includes serving as a physician for DC United soccer team and the Washington Nationals baseball team, as well as for high school and college teams.

 As a former clinical instructor for students at the Georgetown University School of Medicine and the Uniformed Services School of Medicine, he places a high value on educating patients on all their treatment options.
 Dr. McMarlin also served as a naval officer and has developed training programs for candidates for the Navy SEAL and Navy Pilot communities.